Create easy and natural Christmas decorations for kids. Build beautiful holiday traditions with your family!

 We can keep the traditions without keeping the stuff, celebrating the holidays in our own eco-conscious ways while still preserving that treasured holiday magic.

-3 Tips for an Eco-Friendly Holiday
+3 Tips for a Green Holiday

 To keep our holidays a bit more minimal but still just as merry, I think it’s helpful to ask myself a few key questions:

 - Can I make the process part of the tradition?
 (After all, that’s where the connection and memory-making magic happens, right?)